ASCII art: ASCII art

 The widespread usage of ASCII art can be traced to the computer bulletin board systems of the late 1970s and early 1980s.
 The limitations of computers of that time period necessitated the use of text characters to represent images.
 Along with ASCII's use in communication, however, it also began to appear in the underground online art groups of the period.

 An ASCII comic is a form of webcomic which uses ASCII text to create images.
 In place of images in a regular comic, ASCII art is used, with the text or dialog usually placed underneath.

 During the 1990s, graphical browsing and variable-width fonts became increasingly popular, leading to a decline in ASCII art.
 Despite this, ASCII art continued to survive through online MUDs, an acronym for "Multi-User Dungeon", (which are textual multiplayer role-playing video games), Internet Relay Chat, Email, message boards, and other forms of online communication which commonly employ the needed fixed-width.

-It is seen to this day on the CLI app Neofetch, which displays the logo of the OS on which it is invoked.
+ASCII art is seen to this day on the CLI app Neofetch, which displays the logo of the OS on which it is invoked.

 ANSI

 ASCII and more importantly, ANSI were staples of the early technological era; terminal systems relied on coherent presentation using color and control signals standard in the terminal protocols.

 Over the years, warez groups began to enter the ASCII art scene.
 Warez groups usually release .nfo files with their software, cracks or other general software reverse-engineering releases.
 The ASCII art will usually include the warez group's name and maybe some ASCII borders on the outsides of the release notes, etc.

-BBS systems were based on ASCII and ANSI art, as were most DOS and similar console applications, and the precursor to AOL.